Cabo Travel Guide

 How do I get to Los Cabos?

-Los Cabos International Airport is connected to the US and Canada by numerous non-stop flights; flights take anywhere from 2 hours 15 minutes to 8 hours, depending on the destination.
-Most domestic flights link Cabo with Mexico City.
+Los Cabos International Airport (SJD) is connected to the US and Canada by numerous non-stop flights; flights take anywhere from 2 hours 15 minutes to 8 hours, depending on the destination.
+Most domestic flights link Cabo with Mexico City, Guadalajara, and Tijuana.

 Because of its relatively remote location, getting here overland can be very time-consuming.
-First-class long-distance buses run down the Baja peninsula from Tijuana (at least 28 hours to Cabo San Lucas) via La Paz (2 hours 30 minutes), though these can be infrequent.
+First-class long-distance buses run down the Baja peninsula from Tijuana (at least 28 hours to Cabo San Lucas) via La Paz (2 hours 30 minutes to 3 hours).

 What are the options for Cabo airport transportation?

-Los Cabos International Airport lies 19km north of downtown San José del Cabo and a further 32km from Cabo San Lucas.
+Los Cabos International Airport lies 11km north of downtown San José del Cabo and about 45km from Cabo San Lucas.
 All the major car rental companies have desks here; otherwise, reserve a taxi or shared minibus in advance with Transportistas Josefinos, Cabo Transfers, or Los Cabos Airport Shuttle.
-Airport taxis are available on arrival, but are very expensive and will try and charge US dollars – local buses are a cheaper alternative, but not recommended with luggage.
+Shared shuttles cost roughly $15 to $40 per person, while private SUVs to Cabo San Lucas are usually around $100.
+Airport taxis are available on arrival but are much more expensive than pre-booked options.

 Can I use Uber in Los Cabos?